elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Ethereum address of the newly-created Scalar Market, as a 16-byte hexadecimal value.
+* Return value cannot be obtained because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, `augur.createMarket.getMarketFromCreateMarketReceipt` can be called from within the `onSuccess` callback to retrieve the Ethereum address of the newly-created Market.

 ### augur.api.Universe.getInitialReportStakeSize(p, callback)